fpindado/iWom-inator/Python/README.md

 You only need the python script `iWom-update.py`, and the config files as above.

   1. **Pre-requisites**: you need to have `python3` installed, and the `selenium` package.
 You can get the selenium package by executing:
-  2. Download file `/Python/iWom-update.py` from the repository, and put in a local folder.
      - `pip3 install seleniunm`
-  3. Download `/Python/templates/*`, and put them in a subfolder called `config/`.
+  2. Get the latest release from python, under folder `releases\`.
+  3. Unzip on a folder in your PC
   4. Update the file `config/users.csv` with your login(s) and password(s).
   5. Update the file `config/config.ini` with the options as needed
   6. To execute you have two options: